Looking for information on how we can work together to promote your music?

 NZ On Air along with the Film Commission, SPADA and industry guilds and organisations has funded the development of the website Screensafe as an industry resource for Health and Safety information.

-Applying our logo
+Applying our logo to your music video

 There are specific requirements for the accreditation of funded content when it is broadcast or uploaded, and in publicity and promotional material.
+These accreditation requirements form part of the contract for funding.